‘Deadwood’ the movie: Stream these HBO shows now

-In the digital era we’re living in, the streaming giants have taken over as the new masters of our living rooms.
+In our digital era, the streaming giants have taken over as the new masters of our living rooms.
 Netflix, Hulu, and Amazon are the key players, soon to be squashed further within the market with the forthcoming streaming services from Apple and Disney.

 Larry David’s wry sense of humor will have you cringing and crying (with laughter) for nine brilliant seasons of this improvised comedy, in which the Seinfeld writer plays a hyperbolized version of himself as he faces some of life’s most annoying #firstworldproblems.
 It’s pretty good . . . pretty, pretty good!